 “We are so excited about the prospects of this new college Club Team Championship event,” said CSA Executive Director & League Commissioner David Poolman.
 “It will be a great opportunity to showcase the club team players who work hard all season, as well as the sheer growth of college squash overall.”

-Moving forward, the National Collegiate Men’s and Women’s Team Championships will feature only a few select club teams who qualify for the tournament.
+Moving forward, the National Collegiate Men’s and Women’s Team Championships may feature only a few select club teams depending on the needs of the tournament.
 In the new format, only varsity teams will be guaranteed a spot in the National Team Championships.

 Despite the change to the championship structure, college club teams will still be vital members of the CSA, benefitting from accreditation, support, and team management tools provided through CSA’s partnership with US Squash and Club Locker.
 As members of the CSA league, club teams will still have the option to play varsity teams to fill out their schedule and improve their ranking.
 The CSA also encourages club teams to seek its support if they are taking serious steps to pursue a transition to varsity status.